csnd50/store-api/README.md

 Store API

-This is a Store API built using Nodejs , Express and Prisma.js.
-It provides various endpoints to perform operations related to user registration, product management, order creation, and user profile management.
+This is a RESTful API for a Store built with Node.js, Express, and Prisma.

 Getting Started